OpenTelemetry

 You would still need OpenTelemetry to instrument your code, which can be done via a Java agent.

-Using it with standalone Camel
+Using with standalone Camel

 If you use camel-main as standalone Camel, then you can enable and use OpenTelemetry without Java code.